 Indigenous art is highly valued both in Canada and abroad.
-However, First Nations, Inuit, and Métis artists are often exploited by commercial secondary markets.
+However, First Nations, Inuit, and Métis artists are often exploited in the secondary commercial market.
 It is common for art to be directly purchased from an artist at a low price, only to be resold at a much higher value.